mia-platform/custom-plugin-java/README.md

 + `getOriginalResponseHeaders()` - returns the headers of the original response
 + `getOriginalResponseStatusCode()` - returns the status code of the original response

-In addition to the methods described above, the `PostDecoratorResponse` instance exposes an interface to modify the original response, which will come forwarded to the original caller.
+In addition to the methods described above, the `PostDecoratorRequest` instance exposes an interface to modify the original response, which will come forwarded to the original caller.
 This interface is accessible using the instance method `changeOriginalResponse` which returns a builder for `PostDecoratorRequestProxy` object with following methods:

 + `setHeaders(Map<String, String> newHeaders)` - modify the headers of the original response
-+ `setBody(Object newBody)` - change the body of the original response
++ `setBody(Serializable newBody)` - change the body of the original response
 + `setStatusCode(int statusCode)` - change the status code of the original response

 To leave the original response unchanged, the `leaveOriginalResponseUnmodified` function can be used instead.